Header graphics: Explain that stuff

 Vacuum flasks

 Humans can be pretty contrary at the best of times.
 When it's cold, we want to warm up; when it's hot, we want to cool down.
 That's because we're warm-blooded creatures who need to keep our body temperatures more or less constant, at around 37°C (98.6°F), just to survive.
-Vacuum flasks are a bit like people in this respect.
+Vacuum flasks are a bit like people in this respect: they like to keep things at steady temperatures.
 If you put hot drinks in them, they keep them hot; if you put cold drinks in them, they keep them cool.
 They're simple, neat, and effective—but how exactly do they work?

 Photo: A typical Thermos® vacuum flask.
-Vacuum flasks are widely known as Thermos flasks for the Germany company that commercialized vacuum flask technology in 1904.
-The idea was originally conceived in the early 1890s by a Scottish scientist named Sir James Dewar (1842–1923).
+Vacuum flasks are widely known as "Thermos" flasks for the German company, founded by Reinhold Burger, that commercialized the technology in 1904.

 How heat travels